-Find more than 300 articles and explanations about the concepts, characters and deities of Roman mythology – from Abundantia (the Roman goddess of abundance) to Vulcan (the god of fire).
+Find more than 500 articles and explanations about the concepts, characters, and deities of Roman mythology — from Abundantia (the Roman goddess of abundance) to Vulcan (the god of fire).

-Check out information about literature in ancient Rome, along with biographies of major poets, playwrights and writers of the period and synopses of their major works.
+Check out information about ancient Roman literature, along with biographies of major poets, playwrights, and writers of the period, and synopses of their major works.

-Many Roman gods have their roots in Greek gods that preceding them.
+Many Roman gods have roots in Greek gods who preceded them.
 This handy list of Roman gods includes their Greek counterparts and brief descriptions of what aspect of life or nature each god oversaw.

 This entry explores Roman mythology, including myths about the origins of Rome, and discusses the connection between Roman mythology and that of the Greeks.